Srdjan Tufegdžić

-Srdjan Tufegdzic, commonly known as Túfa, (born 6 April 1980) is a Serbian football manager and former football player.
-He is the manager of Swedish club Öster.
+Srdjan Tufegdzic, commonly known as Túfa, (born 6 April 1980) is a Serbian football manager and former player.
+He is the manager of Besta deild karla club Valur.

 Managerial career

 Tufegdzic took charge of Icelandic 1.deild team KA on 11 August 2015 as a caretaker manager, replacing Bjarni Jóhannsson.
 The club was in 5th place in the league when Tufegdzic took over, but the club managed to challenge for promotion and ended in 3rd place.
 After good performances under Tufegdzic, winning 5 of the team's 7 games left, he was appointed the head coach for the 2016 season.

 In 2016 Tufegdzic managed KA to become 1.deild champions and securing a place in Úrvalsdeild 2017, the club won overall 16 of its 22 games.
 The 2017 Úrvalsdeildar season KA played their first Úrvalsdeildar game in 13 years and Tufegdzic's men ended in 7th place.

-For the 2022 season, Tufegdic was hired by Öster in the Swedish second-tier Superettan.